sonatype-nexus-community/scan-gradle-plugin/README.md

         authConfiguration.username = "username" // username for the proxy (if credentials are required) authConfiguration.password = "password" // password for the proxy (if credentials are required) }
-    isShowAll =
-        false // if true prints all dependencies.
-By default is false, meaning only dependencies with vulnerabilities will be printed. isPrintBanner = true // if true will print ASCII text banner.
-By default is true. modulesIncluded = listOf("module-1", "module-2") // Optional.
+    modulesIncluded = listOf("module-1", "module-2") // Optional.
 For multi-module projects, the names of the sub-modules to include for auditing.
 If not specified all modules are included. modulesExcluded = listOf("module-1", "module-2") // Optional.
 For multi-module projects, the names of the sub-modules to exclude from auditing.
 If not specified no modules are excluded.
 This value is processed after 'modulesIncluded' if both are specified.